-(c) Give up any remaining credits in its WFRS account to the Backstop Aggregator. (gh) Registration of fueling supply equipment (FSE).
+(((g))) (h) Registration of fueling supply equipment (FSE).

 (i) After establishing an account in the WFRS, fuel reporting entities for natural gas, electricity, propane, and hydrogen must register all fueling supply equipment (FSE) in WFRS via the clean fuels program website.
 Upon FSE registration, the applicant will receive a unique FSE ID that must be used for reporting fuel transactions in WFRS pursuant to the CFP reporting requirements.